c8h8r8i8s8/CBCache/README.md

 # CBCache
-A lightweight RESTful key/value store for for Objects written in .NET Core with lazy loading, optional async persistence, and GUI management
+A lightweight RESTful key/value store for Objects written in .NET Core with optional lazy loading and async persistence with GUI management